hilaryzen/MKS21X-FinalProject/README.md

 1/21/19:

-Hilary: Changed getInt to return null if Cell was a string and fixed math functions; made updating the terminal with the sum, avg, max, and min automatic; added shifting rows up or down and cols left or right
+Hilary: Changed getInt to return null if Cell was a string and fixed math functions; made updating the terminal with the sum, avg, max, and min automatic; added shifting rows up or down and cols left or right; added ability to create a new file by not giving an argument